Low-fat milk has long been a smart choice for the health crowd.

 Nevertheless, the results of their study confirmed this so-called “paradox,” as once again full-fat dairy appeared to have no links to stroke whatsoever.

-Following the results, the authors remarked: “At present, we hypothesize that estimated milk fat intake is associated with a lower risk of first event stroke.”
+Following the results, the authors remarked: “At present, we hypothesize that estimated milk fat intake is associated with a lower risk of first event stroke (13).

 Studies on Dairy and Type 2 Diabetes

-Moving on… an interesting study from 2014 analyzed dairy fat, in addition to individual types of dairy, with the incidence of type 2 diabetes.
+Perhaps, but moving on… an interesting study from 2014 analyzed dairy fat in relation to the incidence of type 2 diabetes.
 A total of 194,458 people were followed, 15,156 of who went on to develop diabetes.

 The study found that neither low-fat nor high-fat dairy had any association with diabetes except for yogurt.
 The results noted that “yogurt intake was consistently and inversely associated with type 2 diabetes risk.”
 (15)